BSC Learning and Teaching Network

 The National Award for Excellence in Teaching Criminology and Criminal Justice 2018

-This award highlights and celebrates outstanding practice/innovative teaching in Criminology across HEIs in the UK and it is supported by the British Society of Criminology, the HEA, and SAGE.
+This award highlights and celebrates outstanding practice/innovative teaching in Criminology across HEIs in the UK and it is supported by the British Society of Criminology and SAGE.

 Criminology at the Cutting Edge of the Curriculum

 14 September, 2017 – University of Derby

 Criminology due to unprecedented changes in the social, economic and political landscapes is experiencing new avenues of exploration in a range of new frontiers from: border control, positive criminology, new forms of cyber crime, green criminology, state crimes, celebrity and crime, public criminology etc. We are keen to hear how such areas and many others are affecting the pedagogical practices, the learning and teaching methods, strategies, structures and assessments in order to deliver a curriculum that is relevant and impactful to students.

 The symposium explored what the TEF involves and offered considerations for improving teaching quality and increasing student satisfaction.